puppeteer/puppeteer/docs/api/puppeteer.puppeteernode.product.md

 > Warning: This API is now obsolete.
 >
 > Do not use as this field as it does not take into account multiple browsers of different types.
-Use or .
+Use [defaultProduct](./puppeteer.puppeteernode.defaultproduct.md) or [lastLaunchedProduct](./puppeteer.puppeteernode.lastlaunchedproduct.md).

-**Signature:**
+#### Signature:

 ```typescript
 class PuppeteerNode {